rvdb7345/ArticleClassifier/docs/index.md

 - [Optimising a model](optimization.md)

 ## General Remarks

 This project was created as a 3-month Master Thesis project for the program Information Studies - Data Science.
-The project was done at Elsevier under the supervision of Bruno Martins and Chieling Yueh.
+The project was in collaboration with Elsevier under the supervision of Bruno Martins and Chieling Yueh and Prof. Paul Groth.